Heleneb1/ts-errors/README.md

 ## Best practices

-Toujours ajouter statusCode et details aux erreurs.
+Always include statusCode and details in your errors.

-Configure les options globales (showEmoji, colorize, autoLog) selon dev / prod.
+Configure global options (showEmoji, colorize, autoLog) according to dev/prod environment.

-Utiliser le middleware pour centraliser les erreurs.
+Use the middleware to centralize error handling.

-Les erreurs côté frontend peuvent être loggées avec formattedMessage().
+Frontend errors can be logged using formattedMessage().

 ## Exemples concrets